Coping with bereavement

 Aurora Bereavement Support

 Aurora are offering emotional support to front line staff working (from any organisation, Doncaster Council, Doncaster & Bassettlaw Hospital, Supermarkets etc.), anyone with a long term condition (shielding) and those having to deal with a bereavement.
 They have 30 plus professional and experienced volunteers focusing on the preventative measures to help long term mental health issues, talking and supporting.
 This service is available in Doncaster and Mexborough only.
-Callers can access Aurora directly on 07517835028 or email email@example.com and via the community hub.
+Callers can access Aurora directly via the phone number and email available on their website aurorawellbeing.org.uk/contact

 Further support is also available from: